Frequently Asked Questions

 Q: Can a homestay be arranged prior to a student's arrival in the U.S?

 A: Yes!
-Homestay is arranged prior to arrival at the college.
+It is actually prefered to have the Homestay arranged prior to arrival at the college.
 Check with our Housing Options web page for more details by clicking here.

 Q: How far from the college can a student expect to live?